Brian Horton: Huddersfield Town

 Horton made a swift return to management with Huddersfield Town, a club that had just won promotion to the First Division under Neil Warnock, who announced his surprise resignation days after the club's play-off success.
 Horton had been recommended to the club by Trevor Cherry.
-The "Terriers" started the 1995–96 campaign positively, and enjoyed a mid-season run of just two defeats in 19 games.
+The "Terriers" started the 1995–96 campaign positively and enjoyed a mid-season run of just two defeats in 19 games.
 They also reached the fifth round of the FA Cup, where they lost to Premier League Wimbledon in a replay at Plough Lane.
 The team were on course for a play-off place, but a run of just three wins in their final 13 games left them in eighth-place, eight points behind sixth-placed Charlton Athletic.

-Horton broke the club's transfer record when he splashed out £1.2 million on Bristol Rovers striker Marcus Stewart, though he also sold top-scorer Andy Booth to Sheffield Wednesday for £2.7 million.
+Horton broke the club's transfer record when he splashed out £1.2 million on Bristol Rovers striker Marcus Stewart.
+However, he also sold top-scorer Andy Booth to Sheffield Wednesday for £2.7 million.
 Huddersfield finished the 1996–97 season just two places and eight points ahead of relegated Grimsby Town.
 Huddersfield had suffered injuries throughout the spine of the team as midfielder Lee Makel, striker Marcus Stewart and defender Andy Morrison (£500,000 from Blackpool) missed much of the campaign due to injury, though £325,000 summer signing Andy Payton proved to be a revelation, hitting 19 goals in all competitions.
 Horton was sacked in October 1997 following a defeat to Nottingham Forest at the Kirklees Stadium that left Huddersfield bottom of the table.